shawnhuyiwen/pulse/ReadMe.md

 ## Updating Pulse

-The Pulse repository is always changing as we add improvments and features to the code base.
+The Pulse repository is always changing as we add improvements and features to the code base.
 These changes will require that you rebuild the source code when you pull the latest changes.
 Here are a few tips for keeping your source code up to date when you pull: